-Concluded a joint venture agreement with Kasumigaseki Capital on a logistics facility development project to promote the development of "LOGI FLAG," a logistics facility focused on SDGs and ESG ness development for business divisions and business management of the Group companies.
+July 2021Completed the construction of "CPD Hirakata," a logistics facility for multiple tenants in Hirakata City, Osaka PrefectureNov.
+2021Concluded a joint venture agreement with Kasumigaseki Capital on a logistics facility development project to promote the development of "LOGI FLAG," a logistics facility focused on SDGs and ESG

 As a core business unit of the Real Estate Business Department comprised of the Real Estate Business Department and seven real estate Group companies in Japan and overseas, this department promotes investment and financing through real estate securitization finance.
-Also it is responsible for strategic planning and new busi-
+Also it is responsible for strategic planning and new business development for business divisions and business management of the